-Uniqlo Threatens to Leave U.S. If Trump Insists Its Clothes Be Made in America
+Uniqlo Threatens to Leave U.S. if Trump Insists Its Clothes Be Made in America

 “We would not be able to make really good products [in the U.S.] at costs that are beneficial to customers,” Yanai said in the Japanese news report.
 “It would become meaningless to do business in the U.S.”

-A spokesperson for Uniqlo told CNN Money that the company will continue to “stay true to our core business values of offering the highest quality apparel at accessible prices.”
+A spokesman for Uniqlo told CNN Money that the company will continue to “stay true to our core business values of offering the highest quality apparel at accessible prices.”